 In the last few years the government has commissioned two reviews of social work education.
 These reviews promoted a series of recommendations aimed at delivering improvements in the social work workforce.
 We are one of 15 accredited social work teaching partnerships funded to develop innovative new approaches to strengthen the quality of education and training for social work students and the existing workforce.

-how our partnership can support you at every stage of your career; providing information on the latest learning and development opportunities, academic research and practice developments and job vacancies within our partner organisations.
+If you’re considering a career in social work, a qualified Social Worker within the partnership, or interested in coming to work with us check out the information in the rest of this website.
+See how our social work teaching partnership can support you at every stage of your career; providing information on the latest learning and development opportunities, academic research and practice developments and job vacancies within our partner organisations.